Independence Stadium (Shreveport)

+History

+The stadium first opened in 1924, and hosted the annual Arkansas–LSU football rivalry as a neutral site that year.
+The game featured a silver football trophy as part of the dedication ceremonies for the new stadium.
+It would host the game again several times until 1936.

 From 1978 to 1983, Independence Stadium was home to the city's two teams in the American Football Association, the Shreveport Steamer (with naming rights purchased from the defunct WFL team) and the Shreveport Americans.
 It hosted the AFA's first championship game, 1978's American Bowl I, which the Steamer won 17–14 over the San Antonio Charros.

-In 1994–95, Independence Stadium was home to the Shreveport Pirates of the Canadian Football League, which was attempting U.S. expansion at the time.

-In the late 1990s, the stadium capacity was expanded from approximately 40,000 to 50,832.
-In 2005, to meet accommodations of the upcoming Independence Bowl in 2006, the stadium went through a renovation to extend the capacity from 52,000 to 59,000.
-In 2008, the City of Shreveport created an entire new section of the stadium.
-This portion would allow the stadium capacity to be expanded only if need be.
-This expansion would put the total capacity at 63,000.
-This was part of a grand upgrading plan that improved all aspects of the facility, from concourses to playing surface.

 In 2001, Independence Stadium hosted the inaugural year of the annual Port City Classic—an NCAA college football competition featuring Southern University of Baton Rouge—in an effort to revive the old State Fair Classic game.
 The classic spun-off separately from the fair the following year and became an early September game.
 Eventually it also hosted a contest between Louisiana Tech University of Ruston and Grambling State University of Grambling.

 Independence Stadium was considered as a possible playing site for the New Orleans Saints during the 2005 NFL season due to Hurricane Katrina, but Shreveport eventually lost out to the Alamodome in San Antonio, Texas, and Louisiana State University's Tiger Stadium in Baton Rouge.
 However, Independence Stadium eventually was chosen to host the Saints' first preseason home game for the 2006 season while the Louisiana Superdome prepared for its grand re-opening.
-Field Turf was installed as the stadium's playing surface in 2010.
+FieldTurf was installed as the stadium's playing surface in 2010.
 It had been natural grass before that from the opening of the stadium.